 CISSP is a broad security leadership and operations signal.
 ISC2 describes it for experienced security practitioners, managers, and executives and names roles such as CISO, CIO, Director of Security, IT Director/Manager, Security Systems Engineer, Security Analyst, Security Manager, Security Auditor, Security Architect, Security Consultant, and Network Architect.

-Use role evidence instead of pass-rate folklore
+Use role evidence instead of pass-rate guessing

 Network Security Engineer is the architecture and engineering-adjacent context.
 RoleMath maps it to Information Security Engineers, where O*NET task context includes identifying security weaknesses using penetration tests, monitoring networks or systems for intrusions, assessing security controls, scanning networks for vulnerabilities, and training staff on security standards.
-Cybersecurity Analyst and SOC Analyst use the same Information Security Analysts occupation family in the current packets, with different role surfaces.
+Cybersecurity Analyst and SOC Analyst use the same Information Security Analysts occupation family in the current analyses, with different role surfaces.

 - IT Security Operations Specialist role